How to reach

 History

-The Chiocciola climbed to the war chronicles in the 16th century during the war between Siena and Florence, 1553-1555.
-For centuries the castle was under the dominion of the feudal family of the Piccolomini d'Aragona first and of the counts Brancadori then.
-The castle is today still well preserved, belonging to a big agricultural estate of the Chianti Putto wines, and it consists of two principal parts: a keep and a high cylindrical tower, both embellished by machicoulis in bricks.
+The Chiocciola climbed to the war chronicles in the 16th century during the war between Siena and Florence, 1553–1555.
+The feudal families of the counts Brancadori and then the Piccolomini d'Aragona ruled over the castle for many years.
+The castle, which is still in good condition today and is part of a vast agricultural estate that produces Chianti Putto wines, is made up of two main sections: a keep and a tall cylindrical tower that are both adorned with brick machicoulis.